![]() |

 Please discuss your child’s individual needs with our SENCO.

-If your child is moving child to another school:
+If your child is moving to another school:

 - We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.

-- We will make sure that all records about your child are passed on as soon as possible.
+- We will make sure that all records regarding your child are passed on as soon as possible.

 - We will arrange for your child to make additional visits to their new school, if necessary.